Early Modern Religious Dissents and Radicalism (EMoDIR)

 Early Modern Religious Dissents and Radicalism(EMoDiR) is an international research group dedicated to the study of religious differences, conflicts and plurality in Europe during the early modern period.

-The group was first constituted in Pisa, Italy by a group of European scholars based in France, Germany, Italy, Switzerland, the U.S. and the U.K. in 2007.
-After four years, during which the members of the group met regularly and organized a series of workshops in Italy, EMoDiR has formally instituted a scientific organization based in Verona in 2011.
-Since then, scholars from a wide range of universities and research centers located in Europe, North America and Australia have joined the group and a series of formal institutional partnerships have been established.
+The group was first constituted in Pisa, Italy by a group of European scholars based in France, Germany, Italy, Switzerland, the U.S, and the U.K. in 2007.
+After four years, during which the members of the group met regularly and organized a series of workshops in Italy, EMoDiR formally instituted a scientific organization based in Verona in 2011.
+Since then, scholars from a wide range of universities and research centers located in Europe, North America, and Australia have joined the group and a series of partnerships with formal institutions have been established.

 The aim of the research group is to examine the early modern discursive constructions of religious dissent and the socio-cultural practices of radical movements and religious minorities transcending traditional historiographical boundaries (notably national and/or confessional).
-Since the ‘construction of the dissenter’ is the outcome of a complex process, it is necessary to analyze this process both in terms of internal and synchronic dynamics, and of external and diachronic ones.
+Since the ‘construction of the dissenter’ is the outcome of a complex process, it is necessary to analyze this process both in terms of internal and synchronic dynamics, as well as external and diachronic ones.

-We understand religious dissent as discourses, practices, attitudes, or habits that express tension with, or rejection of, the dominant socio-cultural dynamic, whether openly, clandestinely or unconsciously.
-Study of such dissent must be connected with a thorough reflection about the categories that inspire and structure the researchers’ own terminologies.
+We understand religious dissent as discourses, practices, attitudes, or habits that express tension with, or rejection of, the dominant socio-cultural dynamic, whether openly, clandestinely, or unconsciously.
+Study of such dissent must be connected with a thorough reflection of the categories that inspire and structure the researchers’ own terminologies.